cappsyco/cosmic-ext-applet-drives/README.md

-# Cosmic Ext Applet Drives
+# COSMIC™ Drives Applet

-An applet for the COSMIC desktop to manage drives
+An applet for the COSMIC™ desktop to manage your drives.

+This is in very early stages but is functional as it stands.

+### What we have

+- List of all mounted removable drives
+- Click the drive to open the mount in COSMIC™ Files
+- Click the unmount button to unmount the drive before removable

+### What we want

+- Network mounts
+- Listing and mounting removable drives
+- Notifications for unmounting, errors, and a bossy warning about removing a drive before unmounting (with the option to disable, of course)
+- Support for unmount commands that require superuser permissions

 ## Installation